 The aggregate related fair value of securities with unrealized losses.

-The disclosures in () and (i) above should be segregated by those securities that have been in a continuous unrealized loss position for less than 12 months and those that have been in a continuous unrealized loss position for 12 months or longer using fair values determined in accordance with SSAP No. 100.
+The disclosures in 44.k.i and 44.k.ii above should be segregated by those securities that have been in a continuous unrealized loss position for less than 12 months and those that have been in a continuous unrealized loss position for 12 months or longer using fair values determined in accordance with SSAP No. 100.
 (Note 5(D)4a&b – Previously Required Quarterly.
 Proposed to follow Preamble for Interim Reporting.)

-Additional information should be included describing the general categories of information that the investor considered in reaching the conclusion that the impairments are not other-than-temporary.
+For the impaired items identified in paragraph 40.k., additional information should be included describing the general categories of information that the investor considered in reaching the conclusion that the impairments are not other-than-temporary.
 Note 5(D) 5 – Previously Required Quarterly Proposed to follow Preamble for Interim Reporting.))

 When it is not practicable to estimate fair value, the investor should disclose the following additional information, if applicable:) (Annual Audited Only)